cole007/mudstone/README.md

 ##Folder Structure

 All of the source files (scss,javascript,js) are stored in the _assets directory.
-Changing the env variable in gulp/config.js will change the root directory to '/_dist' rather than '/'.
-Use the dist directory for deployments.
-Only the compiled, minified and optimised files will be deployed from the dist directory.

 ##Javascript